 So why NOW?

 In June 2019, I graduated in architecture at the University of Cambridge, and ahead of me is a new year of both ordinary and extraordinary endeavours.
 During the upcoming year, I plan to travel to volunteer and explore Nepal, visit my international friends in their homelands, spend Christmas in the Czech Republic, my beautiful home country, to live and work abroad, and probably much more!
-It will be a year of 365 fully lived pages.
 I want to remember my travels, not from a few photos on my phone.
 I want to remember things as I saw them, moments as I experienced them and felt them.
 Every day, I want to think about WHAT'S WORTH CAPTURING.
 I want to observe, question and be curious.
 I want to find little extraordinary things within my 'ordinary' days at work or home.
 And sketches help to do that.
 They make us ask 'why', discovering the little pebbles within our amazing world, patiently, mindfully, one at a time.

 Sketch of the day: Childhood on the beach